jere1882/RRL/README.md

 https://arxiv.org/abs/2005.00220
 ```

-It consists of classifying  RR-Lyrae stars in massive astronomical datasets using machine learning methods.
+It consists of classifying RR-Lyrae stars in massive astronomical datasets using machine learning.

 Section 1: Random Forests
 - cross validation grid search in order to optimize hyperparameters.